Looking for the best waffle recipe? My Classic Crispy Waffles turn out perfectly crisp on the outside and light and fluffy on the inside every time!

 I get such a kick (and a lot of pride!) out of how particular our boys are about their waffles since we make these perfect waffles here at home all the time.
 We’ll be out to breakfast and my 7 year old will place his order saying “I’d like an order of the CRISPY waffles, please!” following immediately with “You make ’em crispy, right?!”
 I get the biggest grin on my face and feel so happy knowing that he knows what a great waffle should taste like.
+And feel like!
+And these are the crispiest waffles!
 No floppy waffles for us.
 Haha!

-Sugar: just 2 tablespoons of sugar in the batter gives the waffles that boost they need to create an extra crispy and caramelized exterior as they cook.
+Sugar: just 2 tablespoons of sugar is the secret ingredient in the batter gives the waffles that boost they need to create an extra crispy and caramelized exterior as they cook.
 The key is stirring the sugar into the batter at the very end so it doesn’t get lost in the batter as it would if you add it in the beginning with the dry ingredients.

 Let the Batter Rest: letting the batter rest in the fridge for about 10 minutes, while the waffle maker preheats, allows the gluten to relax and expand a bit which results in a more tender texture as the waffles cook.
 And the cooler batter, helps keep the insides from overcooking while the exteriors get nice and crisp.

 Hot Waffle Iron: preheat your waffle iron for at least 10 minutes.
 Cooking waffles in a preheated waffle iron is similar to frying, the hotter the heat, the crispier the outcome.
 And the quicker they cook, the lighter the insides.